The following students were awarded FSU Black Alumni Scholarships during the 2013 Homecoming/Reunion.

 - Vanessa White ($350) – An undergraduate student from Miami, Florida, majoring in Psychology.

-- Ulda Louis-Pierre ($500) – International Studies recipient
+- Ulda Louis-Pierre ($500) – Kissimmee, Florida.
+International Programs recipient.

 The following students were awarded FSU Black Alumni Association Book Scholarships during the 2011 Dr. Martin Luther King, Jr. Celebration.